Home/ Blog/ Healthy Living/

 Are there side effects?

-Nausea, vomiting, fatigue, and dizziness are all potential side effects within the first few weeks of taking PrEP, but the symptoms are usually minor and resolve over time.
-Although uncommon, kidney damage is a far more serious potential side effect, so Truvada users must have their kidneys monitored through blood tests every three months.
+Nausea, vomiting, fatigue, and dizziness are all potential side effects of PrEP pills within the first few weeks, but the symptoms are usually minor and resolve over time.
+Although uncommon, kidney damage is a more serious potential side effect, so people who take PrEP pills should have their kidney function monitored periodically.

 Will I be monitored by a provider while taking PrEP?